benmvachon/bellevue/README.md

 ## Running the Development Environment from the Terminal

-Once the dependencies are installed, follow the steps below to set up and run the Bellevue platform locally.
+Once the dependencies are installed, follow the steps below to set up and run the platform locally.

 1. **Clone the Repository**: